amandaguglieri/hackinglife/docs/az-900-preparation.md

 |Cloud-scale job scheduling and compute management with the ability to scale to tens, hundreds, or thousands of virtual machines|[Batch](https://azure.microsoft.com/en-us/services/batch/)|
 |Create highly available, scalable cloud applications and APIs that help you focus on apps instead of hardware|[Cloud Services](https://azure.microsoft.com/en-us/services/cloud-services/)|
 |Deploy your Azure virtual machines on a physical server only used by your organization|[Azure Dedicated Host](https://azure.microsoft.com/en-us/services/virtual-machines/dedicated-host/)|

+**What is the key difference between vertical scaling and horizontal scaling?**

+- Vertical scaling adds more processing power, while horizontal scaling increases storage capacity.
+(Incorrect)
+- Vertical scaling adjusts the number of resources, while horizontal scaling adjusts capabilities.
+(Correct)

+**You are an IT manager and want to ensure that you are notified when the Azure spending reaches a certain threshold.
+Which feature of Azure Cost Management should you use?**

+- Budgets  (Correct)
+- Cost alerts  (Incorrect)

+**Which of the following tools is NOT available within the Azure Security Center for vulnerability management?**

+- Azure Defender  (Incorrect)
+- Azure Policy  (Incorrect)
+- Azure Advisor  (Incorrect)
+- Azure Firewall Manager  (Correct)

+**Your company makes use of several SQL databases.
+However, you want to increase their efficiency because of varying and unpredictable workloads.
+Which of the following can help you with this?**

+- Resource Tags     (Incorrect)
+- Elastic Pools  (Correct)
+- Region Pairs     (Incorrect)
+- Scale Sets    (Incorrect)

+Just like Azure VM Scale Sets are used with VMs, you can use **Elastic Pools** with Azure SQL Databases!

+**SQL Database elastic pools** are a simple, cost-effective solution for managing and scaling multiple databases that have varying and unpredictable usage demands.
+The databases in an elastic pool are on a single Azure SQL Database server and share a set number of resources at a set price.
+Elastic pools in Azure SQL Database enable SaaS developers to optimize the price performance for a group of databases within a prescribed budget while delivering performance elasticity for each database.

+**Which of the following alert types are available in the Cost Management service?
+(Select all that apply)**

+- Resource usage alerts  (Incorrect)
+- Budget alerts  (Correct)
+- Department spending quota alerts   (Correct)
+- Credit alerts   (Correct)

+**Azure Site Recovery can only be used to replicate and recover virtual machines within Azure.**

+YES / NO

+The answer is No. Azure Site Recovery can be used to replicate and recover virtual machines not only within Azure, but also from on-premises datacenters to Azure, and between different datacenters or regions.
+Azure Site Recovery is a disaster recovery solution that provides continuous replication of virtual machines and physical servers to a secondary site, allowing for rapid recovery in case of a disaster.
+It supports a wide range of scenarios, including replication from VMware, Hyper-V, and physical servers to Azure, as well as replication between Azure regions or datacenters.

+**The ability to provision and deprovision cloud resources quickly, with minimal management effort, is known as _______.**

+- Sustainability     (Incorrect)
+- Scalability  (Correct)
+- Elasticity    (Incorrect)
+- Resiliency    (Incorrect)

+The correct answer is Scalability.
+It specifically refers to the ability to provision and deprovision cloud resources quickly and with minimal management effort.

+- **Resiliency:** It refers to the ability of a system to recover quickly from failures or disruptions.
+While resiliency is an important attribute of cloud systems, it is not specifically related to the ability to provision and deprovision resources quickly.
+- **Elasticity:** It is the ability of a system to scale up or down in response to changes in demand.
+This is a closely related concept to scalability, but specifically refers to the ability to handle changes in workload or traffic.
+- **Sustainability:** It refers to the ability of a system to operate in an environmentally friendly manner, with minimal impact on the planet.
+While sustainability is an important consideration for cloud providers, it is not specifically related to the ability to provision and deprovision resources quickly.

+**It's possible to deploy an Azure VM from a MacOS based system by using which of the following options?**

+- Azure Powershell (Correct)
+- Azure Cloudshell (Correct)
+- Azure Portal (Correct)
+- Azure CLI  (Correct)

+**Which of the following can be included as artifacts in an Azure Blueprint?
+(Select all that apply)**

+- Policy assignments   (Correct)
+- Azure Resource Manager templates  (Correct)
+- Role assignments  (Correct)
+- Resource groups  (Correct)

+**Azure Service Health allows us to define the critical resources that should never be impacted due to outages and downtimes.**

+YES / NO

+No. Azure Service Health notifies you about Azure service incidents and planned maintenance.
+Although you can see when a maintenance is planned and act accordingly to migrate a VM if needed, you can't prevent service failures.

+**It's possible to deploy a new Azure VM from a Google Chromebook by using PowerAutomate.**

+YES / NO

+No. Tricky question!
+PowerAutomate is not the same as PowerShell.

+**Which of the following services can help you:**

+- Assign **time-bound** access to resources using start and end dates  (Incorrect)
+- Enforce **multi-factor authentication** to activate any role  (Incorrect)
+- Azure Privileged Identity Management (Correct)
+- Azure DDos Protection  (Incorrect)
+- Azure Security Center (Incorrect)
+- Azure Advanced Threat Protection (ATP)  (Incorrect)

+**Azure Active Directory (Azure AD)** Privileged Identity Management (PIM) is a service that enables you to manage, control, and monitor access to important resources in your organization.
+These resources include resources in Azure AD, Azure, and other Microsoft Online Services like Office 365 or Microsoft Intune.

+**Which of the following actions can help you reduce your Azure costs?**

+- Enabling automatic scaling for all virtual machines   (Incorrect)
+- Increasing the number of virtual machines deployed  (Incorrect)
+- Reducing the amount of data transferred between Azure regions (Correct)
+- Keeping all virtual machines running 24/7  (Incorrect)

+Reducing the amount of data transferred between Azure regions can help reduce costs by minimizing data egress charges.

+**In the defense-in-depth model, what is the role of the "network" layer?**

+- It secures access to virtual machines.
+(Incorrect)
+- It ensures the physical security of computing hardware.
+(Incorrect)
+- It limits communication between resources and enforces access controls.
+(Correct)
+- It focuses on securing access to applications.
+(Incorrect)

+The "network" layer in the defense-in-depth model is responsible for limiting communication between resources, which helps prevent the spread of attacks.
+It enforces access controls to ensure that only necessary communication occurs and reduces the risk of an attack affecting other systems.

+**You want to restrict access to certain Azure resources based on departmental requirements within your organization.
+Which Azure feature would you use?**

+- Resource groups (Incorrect)
+- Subscriptions    (Correct)
+- Azure Active Directory (Incorrect)
+- Management groups (Incorrect)

+In this scenario, you would use **subscriptions** to restrict access to certain Azure resources based on departmental requirements.
+Subscriptions can be used to apply different access-management policies, reflecting different organizational structures.
+Azure applies access-management policies at the subscription level, which allows you to manage and control access to the resources that users provision within specific subscriptions.

+**Which of the following affect costs in Azure?
+(Choose 2)**

+- Availability Zone  (Incorrect)
+- Instance size (Correct)
+- Location (Correct)
+- Knowledge center usage (Incorrect)

+The instance size and the location (eg -US or Europe etc ) affect the prices.
+The knowledge center is completely free to use, and you aren't charged for an Availability Zone.

+**Which of the following can be used to manage your Azure Resources from an iPhone?**

+- Azure Portal (Correct)
+- Windows PowerShell (Incorrect)
+- Azure Cloud Shell (Correct)
+- Azure CLI  (Incorrect)
+- Azure Mobile App (Correct)

+Azure CLI can be installed on MacOS but it cannot be installed on an iPhone.
+Windows PowerShell can be installed on MacOS but it cannot be installed on an iPhone.

+**It is possible to deploy Azure resources through a Tablet by using Bash in the Azure Cloud Shell.**

+No / Yes

+yes.
+Azure Cloud Shell is an interactive, authenticated, **browser-accessible (the key to everything since all you need is a browser and the OS doesn't matter)** shell for managing Azure resources.
+It provides the flexibility of choosing the shell experience that best suits the way you work, **either Bash or PowerShell.**

+**Which of the following services allows you to send events generated from Azure resources to applications?**

+- Azure Event Hub  (Incorrect)
+- Azure Event Grid  (Correct)
+- Azure Cognitive Services  (Incorrect)
+- Azure App Service (Incorrect)

+**What Azure service provides recommendations to optimize your cloud spending based on your usage patterns?**

+- Azure Monitor  (Incorrect)
+- Azure Cost Management and Billing  (Correct)
+- Azure Policy  (Incorrect)
+- Azure Advisor   (Incorrect)

+**Azure Cost Management and Billing** is the correct answer & provides recommendations to optimize your cloud spending based on your usage patterns.
+The service provides insights and cost management tools to help you monitor, allocate, and optimize your cloud costs.

+**Which of the following services allows you to send events generated from Azure resources to applications?**

+- Azure Event Hub
+- Azure Event Grid
+- Azure Cognitive Services
+- Azure App Service